Azagwen/accessible_dev_blocks/README.md

-# Fabric Example Mod
+# Accessible Developer Blocks

 ## Setup

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+You can download this mod's source and set it up in your own environment,for setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.

 ## License